reach-sh/reach-lang/docs/src/frontend/index.md

 ```

 This React frontend from the [Rock, Paper, Scissors](##tut) tutorial checks if the account can be funded from a faucet using `{!js} canFundFromFaucet`.
-If the vaulue returns true, the account is then funded by `{!js} fundFromFaucet`.
+If the value returns true, then the account is funded by `{!js} fundFromFaucet`.

 ---
 @{ref("js", "connectAccount")}